 In 2016, we conducted a review of DFID Malawi’s accountability programming, supporting the development of a business case for major new governance programme.

 Strengthening a network of south Asian think tanks

-We are providing advice to a network of south Asian think tanks across a range of core think tank functions.
-Our work will focus on improving research quality, communication and dissemination skills, as well as approaches to policy influencing.
-This project will run for two years and is funded by the Think Tank Initiative.
+We provided advice to a network of south Asian think tanks across a range of core think tank functions.
+Our work focused on improving research quality, communication and dissemination skills, as well as approaches to policy influencing.
+This project ran for two years between 2016 and 2018 and was funded by the Think Tank Initiative.